 - B = 36 months minus the number of months elapsed since measure installation or completion*, divided by 36

-* For energy efficiency projects, Energy Trust calculates the completion date as the date that Energy Trust pays the incentive check.
-For new renewable resource projects, Energy Trust calculates the completion date as the project's commercial operation date.
+* For energy efficiency projects, Energy Trust typically calculates the completion date as Energy Trust's incentive payment date.
+For new renewable resource projects, Energy Trust typically calculates the completion date as the project's commercial operation date.

 13. How long will I have to repay the Energy Trust funds?

-Energy Trust will negotiate a payment schedule for the amount of the incentive funds repayment with you; however, the payment must be complete within two years of the date you begin using self-direct credits at the site.
+Energy Trust will negotiate a payment schedule for the amount of the incentive funds repayment with you; however, the payment must be complete within two years of the date the repayment obligation is triggered.

 14. Can Energy Trust waive the repayment requirement for my project?

-Energy Trust staff has the discretion to waive the repayment obligation only for projects involving $3,000 or less in incentive funds.
+Energy Trust staff has the discretion to waive the repayment obligation only for projects whose repayment obligation would be $5,000 or less.